On this page本页内容

 Clients require MongoDB drivers updated for MongoDB 4.0 to use transactions.

-¶MongoDB 4.0 introduces a new read concern level "snapshot"
+snapshot¶MongoDB 4.0 introduces a new read concern level "snapshot" for multi-document transaction.

 For a list of all operations that accept read concerns, see Operations That Support Read Concern.